Official multilingualism: Chad

 Citizens of Chad speak over 120 languages, and the standardized Chadian Arabic serves as the lingua franca with colonial language French also being official.

 Cyprus

 The island nation of Cyprus has had Greek and Turkish as its languages since the 1960 Constitution (Article 3, section 1).
 The usage of either language is complicated by the political dispute that lead to the creation of the Turkish Republic of Northern Cyprus.
 English is also used.

 Finland

 In Finland, Finnish and Swedish are both considered national languages.
 Municipalities of Finland are divided into three categories: unilingual Swedish, unilingual Finnish or bilingual.
 Finnish is the maternal language of about 90% of the population, and the bilingual or swedophone population is concentrated to the coastal areas of Ostrobothnia and Southwest Finland.
 The autonomous province of Åland is officially unilingual (Swedish).
 Both Swedish and Finnish are compulsory school subjects.

 Hong Kong

 Hong Kong is officially bilingual.
-Both English and Cantonese are official languages.
+Both English and Chinese (Standard Mandarin and Cantonese) are official languages.